Is a Correction Looming Ahead for Vodafone Group Plc (VOD)

-Vodafone Group Plc (NASDAQ:VOD) went up by 0.38% from its latest closing price compared to the recent 1-year high of $20.36.
-The company’s stock price has collected 0.45% of gains in the last five trading sessions.
-Press Release reported on 10/04/21 that BigCommerce Announces New Partner Integration With Chargify to Deliver Subscription Management Services for U.S. Merchants Nationwide
+Vodafone Group Plc (NASDAQ:VOD) went down by -1.10% from its latest closing price compared to the recent 1-year high of $20.36.
+The company’s stock price has collected -3.05% of loss in the last five trading sessions.
+Press Release reported on 10/07/21 that BigCommerce to Announce Third Quarter 2021 Financial Results on November 4, 2021

 Is It Worth Investing in Vodafone Group Plc (NASDAQ :VOD) Right Now?